-There are several things you can try first, on your own or with a professional’s help, that can help with knee pain and even delay the need for replacement, says Daniel Valaik, M.D., orthopaedic hip and knee specialist at Suburban Hospital in Bethesda, Maryland.
+There are several things you can try first, on your own or with a professional’s help, that can help with knee pain and even delay the need for replacement.

 Lose Weight to Lessen Stress on Your Knees

-Extra weight puts pressure on the knees and increases stress on the joint, increasing pain and making it hard to exercise, Valaik explains.
+Extra weight puts pressure on the knees and increases stress on the joint, increasing pain and making it hard to exercise.
 Research compiled by the Johns Hopkins Arthritis Center confirms that carrying extra pounds raises your risk of developing knee arthritis and speeds up the destruction of cartilage that cushions the joint.

-“I know it’s not easy,” he says, “but losing weight really helps, whether you’re dealing with arthritis in one or both knees.”
+It’s not easy, but losing weight can help, whether you’re dealing with arthritis in one or both knees.
 If you are overweight or obese, consulting with a nutritionist or a bariatric specialist may be the right place to start.